Kostas Aidiniou

-Playing career

 Club career

 Aidiniou was born on 2 February 1948 in Psarades.
 Although he was a track and field athlete, he was talked into signing for Iraklis by two teachers of him, themselves fans of the club.
 After joining the youth ranks of Iraklis in 1963, Aidiniou made his first team debut in 1965, scoring against Olympiacos in a 2–1 away defeat of Iraklis.
 Aidiniou was the star player of Iraklis until 1974, when he signed for Olympiacos for 11,000,000 drachmas.

 Aidiniou could not compete for the 1974–75 season as his transfer was considered overdue.
 For the whole season he only contested in friendly matches and training courses and that humped his adaptation to his new club.
 In Olympiacos Aidiniou failed to demonstrate the same level of football as he did in Iraklis and he was released from Olympiacos after the 1977–78 season.
 Aidiniou appeared in a total of 40 league matches for Olympiacos, scoring 7 goals.

 Aidiniou returned to Iraklis for the 1978–79 season appearing in 13 matches and failing to score any goals.
 He retired after that season, aged 31.
 In his two spells with Iraklis Aidiniou totalled 232 appearances and 57 goals.